 Cayman Islands trusts can be established to benefit a person's children and remoter issue.
-Pursuant to sections 32 and 33 of the Trusts Law (2020 Revision), these trusts can contain provisions giving the trustees power to apply income and capital of the trust for the maintenance, education, benefit and advancement of minors by the payment to their parent or guardian.
+Pursuant to sections 32 and 33 of the Trusts Act (2021 Revision), these trusts can contain provisions giving the trustees power to apply income and capital of the trust for the maintenance, education, benefit and advancement of minors by way of payment to their parent or guardian.
 These trusts usually record that the assets are held by trustees for the benefit of a minor until they reach a certain age, typically 18 or 25.
-As above, there are no income, gains, gift or wealth taxes on individuals in the Cayman Islands (outside of stamp duty on real property as previously noted).
+As above, there are no income, capital gains, gift or wealth taxes on individuals in the Cayman Islands (outside of stamp duty on real property as previously noted).

-In addition, 'protective' trusts can also be created for a specific person for a specified period by virtue of section 34 of the Trusts Law (2020 Revision).
+In addition, 'protective' trusts can also be created for a specific person for a specified period by virtue of section 34 of the Trusts Act (2021 Revision).

-26. Are individuals advised to create documents or take other steps in view of their possible mental incapacity and, if so, what are the main features of the advisable arrangements?
+27. Are individuals advised to create documents or take other steps in view of their possible mental incapacity and, if so, what are the main features of the advisable arrangements?

-The Cayman Islands does not have any enduring powers of attorney regime meaning that any power of attorney granted will expire upon the event of incapacity.
-Trusts can be a good way to guard against the complications associated with incapacity, provided they include appropriate provisions dealing with the incapacity of any power holder.
-By doing so, a person's incapacity should not affect any property settled into trust.
-An appropriately drafted trust can also provide scope for trustees to meet medical bills and other costs such as nursing home expenses of the beneficiaries of the trust.
+The Cayman Islands does not have an enduring powers of attorney regime, meaning that any power of attorney granted will expire in the event of incapacity.
+Trusts can be a good way to guard against the complications associated with incapacity, provided that they include appropriate provisions dealing with the incapacity of any power holder.
+An appropriately drafted trust can also provide scope for trustees to meet medical bills and other costs, such as nursing home expenses, for the beneficiaries of the trust.

-27. What forms of charitable trust, charitable company, or philanthropic foundation are commonly established by individuals, and how is this done?
+28. What forms of charitable trust, charitable company, or philanthropic foundation are commonly established by individuals, and how is this done?

-Individuals looking to promote charitable causes usually do so via Cayman Islands charitable trusts (established as an ordinary trust but exclusively for charitable purposes) or as a STAR trust with charitable purposes (either instead of or in addition to beneficiaries and/or non-charitable purposes).
+Individuals looking to promote charitable causes usually do so via Cayman Islands charitable trusts (established as an ordinary trust but exclusively for charitable purposes) or a STAR trust with charitable purposes (either instead of or in addition to beneficiaries and/or non-charitable purposes).